george-hawkins/mini-quad-2023/tx-setup.md

 [`30-pre-elrs-presets-etc.txt`](30-pre-elrs-presets-etc.txt) contains my configuration _before_ I started applying JB's suggested presets (32m 30s mark in video 3 of his 2022 build series).

-DO JB's presets section (and note how the conf changes with each step).

-Given that the RX works, it's a surprising no. of addititional entries to fine tune it to its best.
-Note that the diffs between freqs are minimal (three settings).

-Then do the non-DJI AUX setup chapter.
-There's nothing additional in the corresponding DJI chapter (even in the OSD bit) so skip

-Most of the OSD chapter you've already done - BUT at 55m 28s he discusses meaning and limits for e.g. battery cell voltage and link quality and corecting the ELRS RSSI warning.

-You can see what the 110 value that JB uses for `osd_rssi_dbm_alarm` means on OL's ["LQ and RSSI explained for ELRS" page](https://oscarliang.com/lq-rssi/).
-The 110 value is at the limit of what OL considers safe for 50Hz.

-OL's suggested universal value of 95 is conservative and safe for all ELRS packet rates.
-Basically, just take the dBm value shown for your packet rate in OL's [lowest RSSI section](https://oscarliang.com/lq-rssi/#The-Lowest-RSSI), drop the negative sign and subtract 10 as a safety margin.
-So, e.g. for 150Hz the value is -112dBm, this becomes (112 - 10), i.e. 102.

-I set the value to 100 for my 150Hz setup.

-SKIP the analog VTX vtxtable channel.

-The last chapter (in this video) has some minor points that I think can be skipped.

 #### ELRS Presets

 In _Betaflight Configurator_, go to the _Presets_ tab, enter "ELRS" in the search field and select the preset for the frequency you chose (for me that was 150Hz, you might have chosen 50Hz if it worked for you).